THE LOST HOURS

 The piece takes place in a limbo of shadows, where the performers create the environment.

 In THE LOST HOURS, all of the audience's senses are challenged in order to internalize the experience.
 A reawakening to moments when time was our best friend, when an afternoon playing could last as long as we desired.
 Then to face our ultimate challenge: watching the extinction of our innocence fading into the inevitable.

-THE LOST HOURS was awarded the 'Innovation in Performance' prize at the 2016 STOFF Festival in Stockholm, Sweden.
-The creation was also nominated for the 'Grand Prix' award.
-In 2020, THE LOST HOURS was nominated for Outstanding Production and Outstanding Design in the IDEA category at the Off West End Awards in London, UK.
+THE LOST HOURS was nominated for Outstanding Production and Outstanding Design in the IDEA category for the 2021 Off West End Awards in London, UK.

 THE LOST HOURS was presented with the generous support of: